Cavenfish/YetAnotherSimulationSuite.jl/docs/src/optimizations.md

 # Geometry Optimizations

-YASS uses [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for optimizations.
+`YASS.jl` uses [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for optimizations.
 You can optimize the geometry of molecular systems just `using YASS`.

 ```julia
 using YASS